In English

 Boa Vista Market

-The Greater Recife Area has more than 20 markets spread across different neighborhoods, which tell a part of our history and culture.
-Among the most interesting ones for tourists, I would also include the Boa Vista one.
+The Greater Recife Area has over 20 markets spread throughout its neighborhoods, each reflecting a slice of the region’s history and culture.
+Besides the São José market, I especially recommend the Boa Vista one.

 Address: R. da Santa Cruz, 144 – Boa Vista